-Sophomore Emelia Mason is starting her first year on the Nordic News staff as a reporter for the 2022-2023 school year.
-Her goals for the year are to improve...
+Junior Emelia Mason is starting her third year on the Nordic News staff as the sports editor for the 2023-2024 school year.
+She looks forward to furthering...

 Parking problems present themselves

 At Inglemoor, there are currently only 369 parking spots, which is insufficient considering there are around 800 juniors and seniors eligible to apply for parking passes.
 Cars have to be registered and must display a pass showing the students’ assigned spots.
 Cars that aren’t registered or that are parked outside of their spots will occasionally get ticketed.

 Even if a student parks in their assigned spot and has their car registered, if their pass isn’t visible in the car, they may still face consequences.
 Some students believe these rules are too strict and in some cases, unnecessary.
 Even among the limited number of parking pass holders, there’s discontent with the way parking and driving at school is handled, especially when it comes to traffic, rules and tickets.